braathwaate/strategoevaluator/README.md

 celsius was the runner up in the 2012 programming competition.
-It uses its low ranking pieces early in the game to aggressively attack unknown pieces.
+It uses its low ranking pieces early in the game to aggressively attack unknown and unmoved pieces.
-Often it ends up losing these pieces quickly but as often these forays result in substantial material gain, especially eights, making this bot difficult to win against successively.
+Often it ends up losing these pieces quickly but as often these forays result in substantial material gain, especially eights, making it difficult to win all games against this bot.

 Like the other agents,
 ramen relentlessly chases opponent pieces.